teacher-analyst/python-challenge/README.md

 Contains the following files:
 - main.py file the has the script that returns result of Financial Analysis -budget_data.csv file that contains the data which needs to be analysed
-- analaysis.txt file that was exported with the results
+- analaysis.txt file that was exported with the financial results

 Lines 23-25 and line 56 was created with direction from a tutor.
 Lines 35-40 I came up with it after perfomring the calculations manually in an excel file